Canadian hospital now ranked #2 in the world

 UHN achieves highest-ever position in Newsweek's World's Best Hospitals ranking

 TORONTO, Feb.
-25, 2026 /CNW/ - University Health Network's Toronto General Hospital has ranked second in the world in Newsweek magazine's World's Best Hospitals 2026, marking the highest position ever achieved by a Canadian hospital.
+25, 2026 /PRNewswire/ -- University Health Network's Toronto General Hospital has ranked second in the world in Newsweek magazine's World's Best Hospitals 2026, marking the highest position ever achieved by a Canadian hospital.
 This also marks the eighth consecutive year that University Health Network has been ranked as the world's #1 universally accessible hospital.

 UHN's Toronto Western Hospital and Princess Margaret Cancer Centre were also recognized in the annual ranking of the World's Top 250.
 Princess Margaret continued to rank as Canada's leading oncology hospital and among the top 10 globally in Newsweek's World's Best Specialized Hospitals ranking.